smarty-php/smarty/docs/designers/language-builtin-functions/language-function-setfilter.md

 -   A variable filter plugin specified by it\'s name.

--   A modidier specified by it\'s name and optional additional parameter.
+-   A modifier specified by it\'s name and optional additional parameter.

 `{setfilter}...{/setfilter}` blocks can be nested.
 The filter definition